Better Sex as You Age

 The need for intimacy is ageless.
 And studies now confirm that no matter what your gender, you can enjoy sex for as long as you wish.
 Naturally, sex at 70 or 80 may not be like it is at 20 or 30—but in some ways it can be better.
 As an older adult, you may feel wiser than you were in your earlier years, and know what works best for you when it comes to your sex life.
 Older people often have a great deal more self-confidence and self-awareness, and feel released from the unrealistic ideals of youth and prejudices of others.
 And with children grown and work less demanding, couples are better able to relax and enjoy one another without the old distractions.

 For a number of reasons, though, many adults worry about sex in their later years, and end up turning away from sexual encounters.
 Some older adults feel embarrassed, either by their aging bodies or by their “performance,” while others are affected by illness or loss of a partner.
 Without accurate information and an open mind, a temporary situation can turn into a permanent one.
 You can avoid letting this happen by being proactive.
 Whether you’re seeking to restart or improve your sex life, it’s important to be ready to try new things, and to ask for professional help if necessary.
 There is much you can do to compensate for the normal changes that come with aging.
 With proper information and support, your later years can be an exciting time to explore both the emotional and sensual aspects of your sexuality.

 Benefits of sex as you age

-As an older adult, the two things that may have brought the greatest joy—children and career—may no longer as prevalent in your everyday life.
+As an older adult, the two things that may have brought the greatest joy—children and career—may no longer be as prevalent in your everyday life.
 Personal relationships often take on a greater significance, and sex can be an important way of connecting.
 Sex has the power to: